What Are COVID Nails?

 It can also be a sign of many conditions, such as,

-Beau lines are also called transverse grooves in the nail plate, which is a sign of COVID-19 disease.
-It is caused by a temporary interruption of the nail growth matrix.
+Beau lines, also called transverse grooves in the nail plate, are a sign of COVID-19 disease.
+They are caused by a temporary interruption of the nail growth matrix.

 There is no clear information on transverse orange nail lesions, but the shape of discoloration can be due to a systemic illness like COVID-19.